mstrutt/grunt-match-media/README.md

 ## Caveats / Todos

-At the moment, functionality is limited to `min-width` and `max-width` media queries, chaining is supported with `,` and `and` to build complex statements.
+At the moment, functionality is limited to [`min-width`, `max-width`, `min-device-width`, `max-device-width`, `min-height`, `max-height`, `min-device-height`, `max-device-height`] media queries, chaining is supported with `,` and `and` to build complex statements.
 I have also recently added support for a binary check between `print` and all other media types.
 In the future I am looking to include:

-* Possibility to include more queries such as `min-device-pixel-ratio` or `min-height` and `max-height`;
+* Possibility to include more queries such as `min-device-pixel-ratio` hopefully working through this list: https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries#Pseudo-BNF_(for_those_of_you_that_like_that_kind_of_thing)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+* `0.0.5` Support for device sized media queries to map to the appropriate min/max width, extended to support height-based media queries
 * `0.0.4` Support for `and` and `,` in statements, as well as a binary check between `print` and all other media types
 * `0.0.3` Small bugfixes
 * `0.0.2` Support for using `em` and `px` with a conversion between the two